 Man oh man did I just read a stinker of a book.

-Let me kick a little
+Let me kick a little a posteriori.

 Reading this book is as interesting as watching an old man think.